The 2023-2024 Allen C. Crocker Family Fellowship

 The Massachusetts Developmental Disabilities Network created the Allen C. Crocker Family Fellowship in 2012.
 The Fellowship celebrates the work of Dr. Allen C. Crocker and his devotion to families of children with disabilities.

-The fellowship is for family members of individuals with developmental disability.
-If you are accepted into the fellowship, you will be called a Crocker Fellow.
+The Fellowship is for family members of individuals with developmental disabilities.
+If you are accepted into the Fellowship, you will be called a Crocker Fellow.

 As a Crocker Fellow, you will come up with a project idea.
-Staff from the Institute for Community Inclusion (ICI) will help you with your project.
+Staff from the Institute for Community Inclusion (ICI) will meet with you regularly to check in on your progress and help as needed.
 We will help you develop leadership skills and learn about disability policy, disability services, and disability supports.

 What organizations are involved in the Fellowship?